istio-ecosystem/istio-operator/ARCHITECTURE.md

     - [diff](cmd/mesh/profile-diff.go): the diff subcommand is used to display the difference between two Istio configuration profiles.
     - [dump](cmd/mesh/profile-dump.go): the dump subcommand is used to dump the values in an Istio configuration profile.
     - [list](cmd/mesh/profile-list.go): the list subcommand is used to list available Istio configuration profiles.
 - [upgrade](cmd/mesh/upgrade.go): performs an in-place upgrade of the Istio control plane.
-It reuses the manifest generation functions in [manifest](cmd/mesh/manifest.go) to generate manifests for the upgrade.
+This subcommand reuses functions in [manifest](cmd/mesh/manifest.go) to generate manifests for the upgrade.
 Prior to executing the upgrade actions, it checks that the eligibility criteria for upgrade are met.
-It also checks for any changes in the profile default values between versions and alerts the user to any such changes.
-After applying this upgrade manifests, this subcommand has a flag (--wait) to wait for all pods running at the same upgraded version.
+The upgrade subcommand also checks for any changes in the profile default values between versions and alerts the user to any such changes.
+After applying this upgrade manifests, this subcommand has a flag (--wait) to wait for all pods to be running at the same upgraded version.

 ## Migration tools